electron/electron/docs/api/web-contents.md

 Sends a request to get current zoom factor, the `callback` will be called with `callback(zoomFactor)`.

+Returns `Promise` - A promise that resolves with the `zoomFactor` or rejects if the call throws error.

 #### `contents.setZoomLevel(level)`

 * `level` Number - Zoom level